suhrig/arriba/documentation/index.md

 License
 -------

-Apart from the script `draw_fusions.R` all software/code of Arriba is disributed under the MIT/Expat License.
+Apart from the script `draw_fusions.R` all software/code of Arriba is distributed under the MIT/Expat License.
 The script `draw_fusions.R` is distributed under the GNU GPL v3 due to dependencies on GPL-licensed R packages.
 The terms and conditions of both licenses can be found in the [LICENSE file](https://raw.githubusercontent.com/suhrig/arriba/master/LICENSE).

 Citing
 ------